 The D’Amore-McKim School of Business MBA: What You Need To Know

-Because we live in a world where technology has become a pillar of global business, D’Amore has introduced a new business education model.
-This MBA degree is designed to prepare students for the expansion of global technology and the development of unforeseen possibilities, while also maintaining a core of comprehensive business and leadership skills.
-Its first term starts with MBA foundation courses and career management classes; the second semester marks the beginning of classes in students’ business concentration of choice.
-In addition to Finance, Marketing, or Operations and Supply Chain Management, students also may opt for a concentration in Computer Science.
+Founded in 1951, D’Amore-McKim’s full-time MBA program is a 55-credit program that can be completed in 24 months of full-time study with cohorts of 60-70 students.
+Because we live in a world where technology has become a pillar of global business, D’Amore-McKim introduced a new business education model that’s designed to prepare students for the expansion of global technology and the development of unforeseen possibilities, while also maintaining a core of comprehensive business and leadership skills.

-Throughout the summer, D’Amore also offers a 3-credit international field study program teaching students to thrive in international business relations.
+Throughout the summer, D’Amore-McKim offers 3-credit international field study program teaching students to thrive in international business relations.
 With today’s competitive global market, the opportunity to immerse oneself in international issues is invaluable.

-D’Amore, overall, offers a well-rounded MBA program with an assortment of elite opportunities for full-time MBA students.
-If you’re someone looking for a school that values experiential and collaborative learning, this may be the one for you.
+Overall, this MBA is a well-rounded program with an assortment of elite opportunities for full-time students.
+If prospective students are looking for a school that values experiential and collaborative learning, D’Amore-McKim would be a great choice for them.